chesko256/SimplyKnock/README.md

 Weird as it sounds, there is no default Papyrus function for getting the destination of a door.
 From a script's perspective, stepping through a door in Skyrim is a lot like [stepping through a wormhole](https://i.ytimg.com/vi/BKE71l7_MgQ/maxresdefault.jpg); you don't know where you'll end up or what's inside.
 Because of this, it was impossible to discover important things like "Where does this door go?", "Who owns this door?" and "Are the owners home?".

 Simply Knock implements a custom SKSE function GetLinkedDoor() that sidesteps this problem and provides this missing piece of information to make the rest of this mod possible.

 Huge thanks to PurpleLunchBox and Verteiron for helping me create my first SKSE plugin!

+If you would like to use Simply Knock's SKSE implementation of GetLinkedDoor(), feel free to use any of the code found in [simplyknock_skse_plugin](https://github.com/chesko256/SimplyKnock/tree/master/simplyknock_skse_plugin) when creating your own SKSE plug-in.
+It is free for anyone to use.

 TODO
 ------------------